Storage abstraction

 Get operation

-You need to create a Get object first, and then you can execute it with the storage.get()
+You need to create a Get object first, and then you can execute the object by using the storage.get() method as follows:

 Key partitionKey = Key.ofInt("c1", 10);